Clinical Trials

 • Follow steps for reporting an injury to your employer

-• As soon as possible, report exposure to the protocol’s Principal Investigator, the IU Environmental Health and Safety Office, Biological Safety Program (ehsbio@iupui.edu (Indianapolis) or biosafe@indiana.edu (Bloomington)), and the IU IBC Office, using the Reportable Events section of your IBC protocol in Kuali Protocols.
+• As soon as possible, report exposure to the protocol’s Principal Investigator, the IU Environmental Health and Safety Office, Biological Safety Program (ehsbio@iu.edu (Indianapolis) or biosafe@iu.edu (Bloomington)), and the IU Research Safety Office, using the Reportable Events section of your IBC protocol in Kuali Protocols.

 • Exposed individuals on the Indianapolis campus may be requested to be seen by the IU Occupational Health Physician located in Coleman Hall